-Can you use mediation to help you separate?
+This Good Divorce Week we ask, can you use mediation to help you separate?
 In short, yes you can.
-Mediation offers couples a more dignified and cost-effective way to separate as opposed to the traditional solicitor led and court route approach.
+Mediation offers couples a more dignified and cost-effective way to separate as opposed to the traditional solicitor led and court route approach, that is centred around discussion and agreement, helping to prioritise the best interests of any children involved, and reducing conflict.

 Working with an impartial third-party (the mediator) allows couples to get pragmatic guidance and legal information to help them reach their resolutions.